atomone-hub/atomone/CONTRIBUTING.md

 A convenience git `pre-commit` hook that runs the formatters automatically before each commit is available in the `contrib/githooks/` directory.

-**Note:** Exceptions to the above guidelines are possible, but only after prior discussions with the stewarding team.
+**Note:** Exceptions to the above guidelines are possible, but only after prior discussions with the codeowners.

 ### Testing

-Tests can be executed by running `make run-tests` at the top level of the Gaia repository.
+Tests can be executed by running `make run-tests` at the top level of the AtomOne repository.
 For running the e2e tests, make sure to build the docker images by running `make docker-build-all`.

 When testing a function under a variety of different inputs, we prefer to use